harthur/clustering/README.md

 		clusterfck.AVERAGE_LINKAGE, threshold);

 `clusters` will be an array of clusters.
-Each cluster has a `left` and `right` for the clusters that were merged.
-If you specified a merge function (instead of e.g. `clusterfck.AVERAGE_LINKAGE`), then it'll have a `canonical` property as well which contains the cluster that was formed from the merged clusters.
+Each cluster is a hierarchy with `left` and `right` clusters.
+The leaf clusters have a `canonical` property as well which contains the original item (in this case, the array of rgb values).